asklinux/rimau-waf/README.md

 ## Rimau Waf 1.0 Beta Version

-This project develops web user interface for WAF system using **ModSecurity** , apache and nginx
+The purpose of this project is to develops a user interface for **ModSecurity**.
+Currently this project using Apache and Nginx as a backbone.

 ![Screenshot](docs/img/login.png)

 ![Screenshot](docs/img/panel.png)

 ## Code development
-These systems have been developed using **codeigniter** and sqlite php framwork for the interfaces also use bootstrap
+These systems has been developed using **Codeigniter Framework** as well as SQLite as a database. **Bootstrap** has been choose to make the interface intuitive and responsive design.
 ## Motivation

-This project is developed for public waf web interface, the original source code has been changed to support the development of open source frameworks used in the development process.
-It is open source code to comply with the GPL V2
+This project has been developed for public.
+The original source code has been changed to support the development of Open Source frameworks.
+The coodes are comply with the GPL V2 license.

 ## Installation

-currently only supports the installation of systems that use centos7.
-Pakage RPM can be uploaded to the installation process
+Currently installation only on  Centos7.
+Package RPM can be uploaded to the installation process

 **Manual Installation**